codeREADr/api/1.0/README.md

 <a name="head"></a><h1>Overview</h1>

+{page_header_info}
+{ "title":"Embed codeREADr into your own application", "meta":"Learn how to use our API to integrate our functionality into your software" }
+{page_header_info}

 Developers!
 Want to embed codeREADr into your own application?
 Use our API to integrate our functionality into your software.
 Make sure to read this document before you get started.

 Note: Use of our API is only available for accounts with a [Paid Plan] [1].